nilesh171/WandeLust/README.md

 2. Create a new branch for your feature or bugfix.
 3. Commit your changes with clear messages.
 4. Submit a pull request for review.

-Please refer to the `CONTRIBUTING.md` for detailed guidelines.

----

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).

 ---